BxCppDev/bxprotobuftools/README.md

 This is a very preliminary work, not ready for production yet...
 Some documentation and examples are still needed too.

-For SuperNEMO users only:
+bxjsontools  has been  initiated  in the  framework  of the  SuperNEMO physics experiment software.

+**Note for SuperNEMO users**:

-Protobuf based serialization will be used  by the Vire C++ library for communication between C++ implemented services, Java based Control and Monitoring  System  (CMS)  servers  and  external  services  (RabbitMQ server) for the SuperNEMO experiment.
+Protobuf  based serialization  is used  by  the Vire  C++ library  for communication between C++ and Java implemented services related to the Control and Monitoring  System  (CMS)  of the SuperNEMO experiment.

 ## Dependencies and inspiration